Monday, 3 April 2017

 Also worked on An Eye for an Aye story environments.
 A real struggle I must say.
 Really pushed myself to stay motivated and keep going with the environments.

-I wanted the tree to feel like a ship because the eagle was a pirate now.
+I wanted the eagle's tree to feel like a pirate ship..

 Started out with gouache and fixed some stuff in PS.
 This was real fun painting.